 In the case of an individual entrepreneur operating a business in Japan, a local enterprise tax will also be imposed on his or her business income by the prefectural tax authority where his or her office is located.

-The applicable tax rate differs based on the category of business operated by the sole entrepreneur as well as the location of his or her office, but generally ranges between 3 to 5 per cent.
+The applicable tax rate differs based on the category of business operated by the sole entrepreneur as well as the location of his or her office, but generally ranges between 3 and 5 per cent.

-What, if any, taxes apply to an individual's capital gains?
+3 What, if any, taxes apply to an individual's capital gains?

 Capital gains are derived from the sale of assets.
-Assets from the viewpoint of capital gains include real properties, land lease rights, shares of corporations, certain kinds of bonds, gold bullion, jewels, vessels and ships, machines and equipments, golf course membership, and intellectual property.
+Assets from the viewpoint of capital gains include real properties, land lease rights, shares of corporations, certain kinds of bonds, gold bullion, jewels, vessels and ships, machines and equipment, golf course membership, and intellectual property.

 Income tax at the national level and local inhabitant taxes are applicable to capital gains.
 Tax preferential treatments are available for certain capital gains such as gain as a result of the rise in value of shares of corporations.
-With regard to individuals, capital gains derived from the sale of shares are taxed at the rate of 20.315 per cent (comprising of a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) for the period from 1 January 2013 to 31 December 2037.
-It should, however, be noted that a special rate of 10.147 per cent (comprising of a 7 per cent income tax rate, a 0.147 per cent special reconstruction tax rate and a 3 per cent local inhabitant tax rate) is applicable until 31 December 2013 in respect of capital gains on listed shares.
+With regard to individuals, capital gains derived from the sale of shares are taxed at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) for the period from 1 January 2013 to 31 December 2037.
 Certain capital gains derived from the sale of bonds are tax-exempt until 31 December 2015.
-On or after 1 January 2016, up to 31 December 2037, capital gains derived from the sale of bonds will be taxed at the rate of 20.315 per cent (comprising of a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate, and a 5 per cent local inhabitant tax).
-Capital gains derived from the sale of real property will be subject to tax at the rate of 20.315 per cent (comprising of a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) from the present, up to 31 December 2037 if the real property is held for more than five years.
+On or after 1 January 2016, up to 31 December 2037, capital gains derived from the sale of bonds will be taxed at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate, and a 5 per cent local inhabitant tax).
+Capital gains derived from the sale of real property will be subject to tax at the rate of 20.315 per cent (comprising a 15 per cent income tax rate, a 0.315 per cent special reconstruction tax rate and a 5 per cent local inhabitant tax rate) from the present, up to 31 December 2037 if the real property is held for more than five years.
 Reduced tax rates will be applicable to capital gains derived from the sale of land for residential purposes if certain requirements are met.
-Capital gains derived from the sale of real property held for five years or less will be taxed at 39.63 per cent (comprising of a 30 per cent income tax rate, a 0.63 per cent special reconstruction tax rate and a 9 per cent local inhabitant tax rate).
+Capital gains derived from the sale of real property held for five years or less will be taxed at 39.63 per cent (comprising a 30 per cent income tax rate, a 0.63 per cent special reconstruction tax rate and a 9 per cent local inhabitant tax rate).